 - Design a brand identity: how people are going to perceive it, feel, see, hear.

 - Make your brand alive.
-Make sure that your actual and online presence matches brand identity.
+Make sure that your real and online presence matches brand identity.

 Task 3.
 Identify and conquer customer touchpoints

-- List all the possible scenarios and situations, where consumer can interact with your brand.
+- List all the possible scenarios and situations, where a consumer can interact with your brand.

 - Lay out a map of interaction between a client and your brand from the beginning.

-- List and analyze essential issues and problems clients have with your brand.
+- List and analyze crucial issues and problems clients have with your brand.

 - Create a unique offer for every customer touchpoint.

-- Overcome scepticism and make your offer more reliable.
-Use social proof, client reviews, awards, technical evidence and logical arguments.
+- Overcome skepticism and make your offer more reliable.
+Use social proof, client reviews, awards, technical evidence, and logical arguments.

 - Remember: your offer should match your brand identity.

 One sales offer is not enough.
-You need additional offers to increase the revenue.
+You need additional offers to increase revenue.